ericpgreen/ghr/workshops/datascience/ds1.md

 ---
 layout: page
-title: Donuts and Data Science
+title: Workflows
-subtitle: Session 1 Workflows
+subtitle: Donuts and Data Science 1
 ---

 ### About this Session